faagner7/counterApp/README.md

 # counter_app

-A new Flutter project developed during nlw
+A new Flutter project developed during the first nlw class